tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/other-examples/key-reset.md

 ```

 ### Confirm Reset Occurred
-Check the `AzureProxyAgentExtension` portion of the VM Instance view to confirm the new key is generated.
+Check the `AzureProxyAgentExtension` of the VM Instance view to confirm the new key is generated.
 You see your new `keyIncarnationId` once the change propagates end to end.

 ```json
 "keyLatchStatus":{